 The average length of an Islamic year is calculated from the day's distribution over the years: (19x354 + 11x355) / 30 = 354 days 8 hours 48 minutes.
 The solar calendar we use today is approximately 365 days 5 hours 48 minutes long, so a lunar calendar is 10 days 21 hours shorter.
 According to this, 1 lunar year = 0,9702 solar year, or 1 solar year = 1,0307 lunar year.
 And because the Hijra was on 15th of July 622, there is a phase difference of 621,536 years between these two calendars.
 For example, if you'd like to find to what date the 1st of January 2008 equals in the Islamic calendar, you should do: (2007 - 621,536) x l,0307 = 1427,9977.
 It means that 1427 years have already passed from Hijra so it will be the year 1428.
 Of course, this calculation was made based to January 1st 2008 and the math gave us the number 1427,9977 (almost 1428).
 When we come to our times, until 30th August 2019 it's the year 1440 of Hijra.
 Starting from 31st August 2019, the Hijra year will be 1441.

 The Islamic calendar is also named as Muslim calendar, Hicri calendar, and Qamari (Kameri) calendar in different parts of the Islamic world.
 It's used by Muslims to determine the proper day on which to celebrate Islamic holidays and important religious days.
 Since a lunar year is 11 days shorter than the solar year, Islamic holidays shift 11 days earlier each solar year.
-For example, in 2008 Ramadan holiday (Eid-ul-Fitr) started on September 30th, in 2009 on the 20th, in 2010 on the 9th, in 2011 on August 30th, and so on.
+For example, in 2008 Ramadan holiday (Eid-ul-Fitr) started on September 30th, then in 2009 on September 20th, then in 2010 on September 9th, then in 2011 on August 30th, and so on.
 In Turkey we use Julian calendar which was implemented in 1925 during the reforms of Ataturk.